 What was the $50 million Maduro bounty?

 The largest Rewards for Justice bounty in US history, announced by Attorney General Pam Bondi in August 2025 — four months before the operation.
 It exceeded the bounties previously placed on Osama bin Laden ($25M), Ayman al-Zawahiri ($25M), and Saddam Hussein ($25M).
+The bounty had progressed from $15M (2020) to $25M (2024) to $50M (2025).

 Does Venezuela have a lot of oil?